cartesi/rollups/README.md

 ### Input encodings for deposits

-As explained above, in order to teleport assets to the execution layer, the portals add inputs to the DApp's input box, which will then need to be interpreted and validated by the off-chain machine.
+As explained above, in order to teleport assets from the base layer to the execution layer, the portals add inputs to the DApp's input box, which will then need to be interpreted and validated by the off-chain machine.
 To do that, the machine will need to understand and decode each input's payload.

 The input payloads for deposits are always specified as packed ABI-encoded parameters, as detailed below: